-- We plan to report interim data from the first three cohorts of the ongoing Phase 2 portion of our clinical trial of INZ-701 in adults with ENPP1 Deficiency in September 2023. - We anticipate initiating the ENERGY-3 trial, a pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency, in October 2023 and anticipate reporting topline data from this trial in mid-2025. - We expect to report topline data from the first three cohorts of the ongoing Phase 1/2 clinical trial of INZ-701 in adults with ENPP1 Deficiency in the first quarter of 2024.
+- We expect to report topline data from the first three cohorts of the ongoing Phase 1/2 clinical trial of INZ-701 in adults with ENPP1 Deficiency in the first quarter of 2024. - We anticipate initiating the ENERGY-2 trial, a pivotal trial of INZ-701 in infants with ENPP1 Deficiency, outside of the United States in the second quarter of 2024. - We expect to report interim data from the ENERGY-1 trial, our ongoing Phase 1b clinical trial of INZ-701 for infants with ENPP1 Deficiency, in the second half of 2024. - We anticipate reporting topline data from the ENERGY-3 trial in mid-2025.